Đani Pervan: Life and career

 Pervan was born and raised in Sarajevo, SR Bosnia and Herzegovina.
 He is a self-taught musician.

 In 1985, Pervan joined the rock band Letu štuke where he performed as a drummer on their demo songs.

-In 1987, Pervan joined rock band Major as a drummer.
-He performed on their first studio album; Son Late Zigi Daj (1989).
+In 1987, Pervan joined the rock band Major as a drummer, and contributed their first studio album; Son Late Zigi Daj (1989).
 As a drummer, Pervan joined jazz band Don Guido i Misionari in 1990.

-In 1994, Pervan moved to Paris, France, with a pop-rock band Overdream.
-Next to him, the band members are Samir Ćeramida, Dušan Vranić, Sejo Kovo, and Boris Bačvić.
+In 1994, Pervan moved to Paris, France, with the pop-rock band Overdream, which also consisted of Samir Ćeramida, Dušan Vranić, Sejo Kovo, and Boris Bačvić.
 The band released their only studio album in 1996.

-In 1996, Pervan accompanied Sejo Sexon and Elvis J. Kurtović, with whom he restarted band Zabranjeno Pušenje, disbanded in the early 1990s.
+In 1996, Pervan accompanied Sejo Sexon and Elvis J. Kurtović to restart the band Zabranjeno Pušenje.
 He performed on their fifth studio album, Fildžan viška, which was released in 1997.

-American singer-songwriter Michael Stipe hired Pervan and Dušan Vranić to make remixes of two songs, "I've Been High" and "Beachball", from R.E.M.'s album Reveal (2001).
-The two of them did mentioned remixes under pseudonym Chef.
+American singer-songwriter Michael Stipe hired Pervan and Dušan Vranić to make remixes of two songs, "I've Been High" and "Beachball", from R.E.M.'s 2001 album Reveal (2001); Pervan and Vranić recorded the remixes under the name Chef.

 In 2001, Pervan accompanied Darko Rundek with whom he co-produced his studio album Ruke (2002).
-Also, he joined the Darko Rundek & Cargo Orkestar at the same time.
+He also joined the Darko Rundek & Cargo Orkestar at the same time.

 In 2005, Pervan returned to Sarajevo to work with his original band Letu Štuke.